-Darren C. Urquhart, C.A. — Chief Financial Officer, Corporate Secretary and Director
+Darren C. Urquhart, C.A. — Chief Financial Officer

-Darren Urquhart is a Chartered Accountant with more than ten years of experience working in both public practice and industry.
-He is presently engaged in public practice accounting offering CFO and accounting services to TSX Venture Exchange listed exploration companies in the Vancouver area.
+Darren Urquhart is a Chartered Accountant with more than 10 years of experience working in both public practice and industry.
+He is presently engaged in public practice accounting offering CFO and accounting services to TSXV-listed exploration companies in the Vancouver area.
 Urquhart began his career working as an audit accountant with Grant Thornton LLP, then later worked as a senior tax accountant with Lohn Caulder Chartered Accountants and more recently served as a consultant to an international private equity company.
 He obtained his Chartered Accountant designation in 2001 and is a member of the Institute of Chartered Accountants of British Columbia.
 In 1995, Urquhart obtained his B.A.Sc.
 (Electrical Engineering) from the University of British Columbia.

 Dr. David Terry, Ph.D., P.Geo—Director